EQUAL EMPLOYMENT OPPORTUNITY POLICY

 Previously, the FCC had a limited EEO enforcement exemption for religious broadcasters that only applied the exemption to vacancies involving persons hired to espouse religious views over the air.
 The Commission said that the new approach would end the need for the current practice of engaging in case-by-case analysis of particular job categories to determine if they involve espousal of the licensee's religious views.
 The Commission's action responds to concerns by religious broadcasters that its prior approach excessively entangled the government in the affairs of religious entities.

-Covenant Network’s stations broadcast a program format consisting of educational and devotional programs designed to teach the Roman Catholic religion to the public and to broadcast Roman Catholic holy Masses as well as devotionals such as the Holy Rosary, the Divine Mercy Chaplet and various litanies.
+Covenant Network’s stations broadcast a program format consisting of educational and devotional programs designed to teach the Roman Catholic religion to the public and to broadcast Roman Catholic Holy Masses as well as devotionals such as the Holy Rosary, the Divine Mercy Chaplet and various litanies.

 Therefore, Covenant Network asserts its prerogative to hire believing Roman Catholics to work at its stations.
 That said, Covenant Network strictly prohibits employment discrimination against women and minorities.
-When vacancies occur, Covenant Network is committed to recruit without limitation on the basis of race, color, national origin or gender from among those who share their religious affiliation or belief.
+When vacancies occur, Covenant Network is committed to recruit without limitation on the basis of race, color, national origin or sex from among those who share their religious affiliation or belief.